GFDRR/mentoring-guide/_modules/web_servers/nginx.md

 Measures of Success
 -------------------

-* Participant can articulate the difference between how apache and nginx work and why you would want to use nginx
+* Participant can articulate the differences in how apache and nginx work and why you might want to use nginx
 * Participant has installed nginx and configured an application to run using it
-* Participant has begun to consider production deployment architecture for their application
+* Participant has begun to consider production deployment architecture for their own application